ddemidov/amgcl/README.md

     // Output some information about the constructed hierarchy: std::cout << amg << std::endl;

-    // The solution vector.
-Use zero as initial approximation. std::vector<double> x(n, 0);
+    // Use BiCGStab as an iterative solver: typedef amgcl::solver::bicgstab<
+        amgcl::backend::builtin<double>
+        > Solver;

     // Construct the iterative solver.
 It needs size of the system to
     // preallocate the required temporary structures:
     Solver solve(n);

+    // The solution vector.
+Use zero as initial approximation. std::vector<double> x(n, 0);

     // Solve the system.
 Returns number of iterations made and the achieved residual. int    iters;